-- Improving financial and operational performance of CAHs and other rural hospitals
+- Improving financial and operational performance of CAHs and other Rural & Community Hospitals

-- Assisting rural hospitals in developing an affiliation strategy with larger urban hospitals
+- Assisting Rural & Community Hospitals in developing an affiliation strategy with larger urban hospitals

 - Assessing the financial feasibility of CAHs accessing significant capital under HUD or USDA programs

-- Facilitating strategic plan development for small and rural hospitals taking into account the rapidly changing rural healthcare landscape
+- Facilitating strategic plan development for small and Rural & Community Hospitals taking into account the rapidly changing rural healthcare landscape

 Eric earned his bachelor’s degree in accounting from The Pennsylvania State University and his MBA (Beta Gamma Sigma) from the W.E.
 Simon Graduate School at the University of Rochester.
 He is a member of the American Institute of Certified Public Accountants and the Maine Society of Accountants.